Rizal Park: Flora

-According to the inventory made by the National Parks Development Committee, there are 3,497 trees in Rizal Park belonging to 112 species as of 2015.
+According to an inventory made by the National Parks Development Committee, there are 3,497 trees in Rizal Park belonging to 112 species as of 2015.
 527 of the individual trees are narra.

 Security

 In 2012, 30 high-definition closed-circuit television (CCTV) cameras were installed to make the area safer for local and foreign tourists.
-The National Parks Development Committee have stationed police and security officers in the key places in the park for added security.
+The National Parks Development Committee has stationed police and security officers in key places in the park for added security.